Theldus/anipaper/README.md

 It can be observed that CPU usage decreases dramatically as resolution and FPS decrease.
 Also note that using hardware acceleration (`-d` parameter) halves CPU usage, so its use is highly recommended.

-(For each resolution/fps pair, the tests were repeated three times and the average was obtained.
+**Note 1**: For each resolution/fps pair, the tests were repeated three times and the average was obtained.
 These tests can be run with `bench/bench.sh`)

+**Note 2**: Please note that the CPU time reported by `intel_gpu_time` is the CPU time of all cores.
+As Anipaper's actual CPU usage is generally distributed evenly across the cores/threads, the consumption of each core is more-or-less /num_cores, i.e: 8% usage means approximately 2% per core on a quadcore system.

 ## Known limitations
 Incompatibility with compositors.
 Since compositors use X11's root window to manage